-Tobacco addiction is a compulsive need to keep using tobacco products, mainly cigarettes, even when a person is aware of health problems they cause.
+Tobacco addiction is a compulsive need to keep using tobacco products, mainly cigarettes, even when a person is aware of the health problems they cause.
 As a substance use disorder, tobacco addiction is widely prevalent but poorly understood.

 Besides biological causes that involve dopamine and reward center, other causes of tobacco addiction include peer pressure, environmental, and even mental health problems as well as other substance abuse disorders.